ntaka19/ntaka19.githubio/_posts/2020-3-13-economics-prerequisite.md

 (Excerpt from prerequisite material)

+1.is obvious.
 2 and 3 need to be distinguished.

+"If MR exceeds MC, total profit is increased by producing more units because each successive unit adds more to total revenue than it does to total costs.
+If MC is greater than MR, total profit is decreased when additional units are produced.
+The point of profit maximization occurs where MR equals MC.